sugitaaryandana1/sdet_squadap/README.md

 # sdet_squadap
-Automation Using Cypress for Task squadap
+Automation Using Cypress for Task squadap for Question number 1 and Question Number 3

 # Guide using Automation Cypress
 1. Clone My repo with Query Git Clone (Link My Repo)